AsianaHolloway/Analyzing-Employee-Attrition-Using-Spark-and-Python/README.md

 - `code/`: Spark and Python scripts
 - `visuals/`: Screenshot folder (Spark setup, bar chart)
 - `README.md`: Project summary and references

 ---

+## 📂 Code Overview

+### `Single_VM_Test.py`
+Runs the machine learning pipeline on a single virtual machine using Apache Spark.
+It performs data preprocessing, model training, and evaluation on a standalone node to establish a performance baseline.

+### `Dual_VM_Test.py`
+Runs the same ML pipeline on a dual-VM Spark cluster.
+It distributes computation to evaluate performance scalability and speed improvements compared to the single-node setup.

+---